WebOfTrustInfo/rwot2-id2020/draft-documents/smarter-signatures.md

 Dex also has excellent properties of *efficiency*.
 The use of a merkle tree helps Dex to enable pruning: unneeded data in an expression can be cut out and replaced with hash digests, making it easier to use lite clients.

-Finally, Dex is *upwardly mobile.* smart signatures can be building blocks for creating full smart contract systems, and this is an option that Todd has considering from the start.
+Finally, Dex is *upwardly mobile.* Smart signatures can be building blocks for creating full smart contract systems, and this is an option that Todd has considering from the start.
 He even calls Dex one of the “Building Blocks of the State Machine Approach to Consensus”, with its deterministic expressions being states in the state machine[8].

 ***Disadvantages.*** Lambda Calculus is generally an *unusual* sort of programming language.
 It doesn’t have the same coding styles or the same programming patterns as more common, imperative languages.
 This is what enables many of its desired features, but it can also prove a disadvantage to some programmers.
-Further, languages like Common Lisp and Scheme have long been used in entry-level college computer classes, which may create cognitive biases in some.
+Further, languages like Common Lisp and Scheme have long been used in entry-level college computer classes, which may create cognitive biases in students who were confused about the unusual though processes required.

 Compared to a well-tested language like Bitcoin Script, Dex is quite *novel.* It’s not just untested, it’s truly experimental.
 Though there’s great potential for its expansion, it will have to be thoroughly examined before it can reach that potential.

 ### Experiment \#3: Crypto Conditions

 Crypto-conditions[9] were developed by Stefan Thomas as part of the Interledger[10] project, based on  a requirement for a smart signature data type in the Interledger Protocol's core data model.
 The protocol relies on one or more ledgers that are involved in an end-to-end transfer being able to put funds on hold pending the fulfillment of a predefined condition.
 This condition is, in effect, the definition of a smart signature and the fulfillment of that condition is the signature itself.
+More information is available from Crypto-condition workshops presented at Interledger[11] and at IETF[12].
+In adition, Crypto-Conditions (draft-thomas-crypto-conditions-00) has been submitted as an Internet Draft for candidacy as a standards track RFC[13].

 An essential requirement of crypto-conditions is that any implementation _must_ be able to evaluate if it will be able to validate the signature later (fulfillment) just by looking at the signature definition (condition).
 This allows a ledger to reject a transfer that is using a condition the ledger doesn't support before the end-to-end transfer is fully prepared, avoiding a case where the ledger fails to release the funds upon receipt of the signature (fulfillment) because they are unable to validate it.

-More information is available in Crypto-condition workshops presented at Interledger[11] and at IETF[12].
-In adition, Crypto-Conditions (draft-thomas-crypto-conditions-00) has been submitted as an Internet Draft for candidacy as a standards track RFC[13].
+It also meets the core purpose of the provability requirement for smart signatures, even if it does so by a slightly different manner.

-Crypto-conditions defines a format for encoding these signature definitions (conditions) and signatures (fulfillments) that incorporates versioning, a feature-requirement bitmask, and a max-fullfilment size requirement.
-This supports validation of fulcillment conditions and offers other advantages ...
+Crypto-conditions define a format for encoding these signature definitions (conditions) and signatures (fulfillments) that incorporates versioning, a feature-requirement bitmask, and a max-fullfilment size requirement.
+This supports validation of the fulfillment conditions and offers other advantages ...

-**Adventages.** Crypto-conditions are also *deterministic*.
+**Adventages.** Crypto-conditions are *deterministic*.
 Rather than attempting to define a Turing complete signature language crypto-conditions simply combines existing primitives that can be deterministically validated on any platform.
-As such the combined result (using simple boolean algebra) is also determinisitic across platforms.
+As such, the combined result, which uses simple boolean algebra, is also determinisitic across platforms.

-They are also nicely *compact*.
-Complex boolean logic trees of hashed conditions can be compacted down to a single hash using Merkle Trees.
-This also allows a fulfillment to leave any unfulfilled branches (such as in an m-of-n signature) as hashes.
+Crypto-conditions are also nicely *compact*.
+Complex boolean logic trees of hashed conditions can be compacted down to a single hash using Merkle Trees, while a fulfillment can also leave any unfulfilled branches (such as in an m-of-n signature) as hashes.

-**Disadvantages.** Crypto-conditions is another *novel* system that is still undergoing development, while it also offers another relatively simple and *constrained* take on smart signatures.
+**Disadvantages.** Crypto-conditions is another *novel* system that is still undergoing development.
+It is also somewhat *limited*, since its core concept of holding funds has limited scope (but is a solid starting point).

 ### Experiment \#4: Sequent Calculus

 Russell O'Connor offers a fourth approach to smart signatures based on sequent calculus.
-Where many of the previous approaches are higher level programming languages, a sequent calculus approach instead envisions smart signatures as formal proofs, where simpler proofs are functionally combined to ultimately create smarter signatures that can be provably analyzed.
+Where many of the previous approaches are higher level programming languages, a sequent calculus approach instead envisions smart signatures as formal proofs, where simpler proofs are functionally combined to ultimately create smarter signatures that can be provably analyzable.

 The science of sequent calculus has been well-studied in recent years[14][15].
-It allwos the definition of call-by-name and call-by-value semantics _without using recursion_.
+It for call-by-name and call-by-value semantics to be defined _without using recursion_.
 Instead of issuing programs alongside proofs, a sequent calculus language can issue programs that _are proofs_.
 Some expansion is needed to incorporate smart signatures into this model, but that's what O'Connor is currently working on.
 A full paper on this topic is pending.

 **Advantages.** The best advantage of a sequent calculus is that it's *provable* and thus secure all the way down.
-Any functional language has to ultimately depend on the trust of a virtual machine, but a solid sequent calculus approach is instead provably secure down to the metal.
+Any functional programming language has to ultimately depend on the trust of a virtual machine, but a solid sequent calculus approach is instead provably secure "down to the metal".

-**Disadvantages.** The main disadvantage of a sequent calculus approach is that it's perhaps even more *esoteric* than the lambda calcuses previously described.
-Certainly, there will be some issues with inspectability as a result.
+**Disadvantages.** The main disadvantage of a sequent calculus approach is that it's perhaps even more *esoteric* than the state machines and lambda calcuses previously described.
+There will likely be some issues with inspectability as a result.
 However, it's possible that a language could be built atop the formal proofs that made them more accessible.

 ### The Security of Signatures

 As the Ethereum crisis showed us, smart signatures and smart contracts won’t be secure until their programming languages are secured and protected against errors.
 Resolving this problem is just as important as laying the foundations of a smart signature language.
 Fortunately, a number of people have been tackling this issue.

 Jack Pettersson and Robert Edström of the Chalmers University of Technology have written a thesis on making smart contracts safer[16].
 Their approach focuses on Idris, a functional programming language with lambda binding.
-If uses an advanced type system to offer solutions for several classes of common errors and even provides a backend for Ethereum.
+It uses an advanced type system to offer solutions for several classes of common errors and even provides a backend for Ethereum.

 More broadly, the SecLang taskforce[17] focuses on security in programming languages.
 They have been writing papers for decades that analyze security, improve privacy, and remove vulnerabilities.
 Their approaches could be vital to enabling that same security in smart contract languages.